Software Engineering: A Modern Approach

 5.6.4 Prefer Composition Over Inheritance

-Before explaining the principle, let’s clarify that there are two types of inheritance:
+Before explaining the principle, it’s important to distinguish between two types of inheritance:

-• Interface inheritance (example: interface I extends J) does not involve code reuse.
-Thus, this form of inheritance is simpler and does not raise major concerns.
-When we need to reference it, we will use the full name: interface inheritance.
+) does not involve code reuse.
+This form of inheritance is simpler and does not raise major concerns.
+When necessary, we will refer to it explicitly as interface inheritance.

-Returning to the principle, when object-oriented programming gained popularity in the 1980s, inheritance was often seen as a magical solution to software reuse challenges.
+Regarding the principle, when object-oriented programming gained popularity in the 1980s, inheritance was often viewed as a magical solution to software reuse.
 Consequently, designers at that time began to consider deep class hierarchies as indicators of robust design.
-However, as time progressed, it became clear that inheritance isn’t this magical solution it was once thought to be.
-Instead, it typically introduces maintenance and evolution problems due to the strong coupling between subclasses and their superclass.
+However, over time, it became clear that inheritance was not the magical solution it was once thought to be.
+Rather, it typically introduces maintenance and evolution problems due to the strong coupling between subclasses and their superclasses.
 These problems are described, for example, by Gamma and colleagues in their book on design patterns (link, page 19):

 Because inheritance exposes a subclass to details of its parent’s implementation, it’s often said that inheritance breaks encapsulation.
 The implementation of a subclass becomes so bound up with the implementation of its parent class that any change in the parent’s implementation will force the subclass to change.

-However, we should note that the principle doesn’t forbid the usage of inheritance.
-It simply advises that if there are two design solutions—one based on inheritance and the other on composition—the latter is generally the preferable one.
-For clarity, a composition relationship exists when a class A contains an attribute of another class B.
+However, we should note that the principle does not prohibit the use of inheritance.
+It merely suggests that when faced with two design solutions—one based on inheritance and the other on composition—the latter is generally preferable.
+To clarity, a composition relationship exists when a class A contains an attribute whose type is another class B.

 Implementation using inheritance: